-INDEPENDENT AUDITOR'S REPORT (continued) Report on the audit of the consolidated annual financial statements (continued) Report based on the requirements of the ESEF Regulation (continued)
+Report on the audit of the annual consolidated financial statements (continued) Report based on the requirements of the ESEF Regulation (continued)

 Procedures performed

 The nature, timing and extent of the procedures selected depend on the auditor's judgment.
 Reasonable assurance is a high level of assurance.
 However, it does not assure that the scope of testing will reveal all significant (material) non-compliance with the ESEF Regulation.